cloudxabide/devops/README.md

 I have created this repo to track it all.

+At this point, I miss many things about a Linux Desktop Environment.
+Gnu-utils just seem easier to get things accomplished with - perhaps it is just familiarity (or "old dog, new tricks").

 ## Goal
 As this is a fairly significant change in my career, I wanted to track it for a number of reasons.
 Partially because I'm not really a spring chicken and may forget stuff, but... it will be fun to look back at the Genesis of all this.
 Please, if you find stuff that seems inaccurate, non-optimal... or just plain wrong, let me know.